Let your money grow.

 Additional deposits

-• Additional deposits can be made to existing variable rate CDs.
+You can make additional deposits to existing variable rate CDs.

 Early withdrawal penalties